bioinfocz/scdrake/README.md

   - Integration of multiple datasets.
   - Computation of cluster markers and differentially expressed genes between clusters (denoted as “contrasts”).
-  - Rich graphical and HTML outputs.
+  - Rich graphical and HTML outputs based on customizable RMarkdown documents.
       - You can find links to example outputs [here](https://bioinfocz.github.io/scdrake/articles/pipeline_overview.html).
-  - Thanks to `{drake}`, the pipeline is highly scalable and reproducible.
+  - Thanks to `{drake}`, the pipeline is highly efficient, scalable and reproducible, and also extendable.
       - Want to change some parameter?
 No problem\!
 Only parts of the pipeline which changed will rerun, while up-to-date ones will be skipped.